-Louisiana is a state with plenty of best retirement towns.
-The state is one of hte most active in terms of marketing itself to retirees, and has many resources to help match you up with a top Louisiana retirement community.
+Finding the best places to retire in Louisiana is all about narrowing down a set of many great options.
+The state is one of the most active in terms of marketing itself to retirees, and has many resources to help match you up with a top Louisiana retirement community.
 This page will acquaint you with some basic facts about retirement in Louisiana.
 In the aftermath of Hurrican Katrina the dollar will go far in Louisiana; you will be very well welcomed to the state.
-New Orleans and Baton Rouge are the big cities and have a lot to offer in terms of culture, restaurants, and entertainment
+New Orleans and Baton Rouge are the big cities and have a lot to offer in terms of culture, restaurants, and entertainment.

 Louisiana Front Porch